-Blackjack is a popular banking card game that can be played in just about any casino on the planet.
-Like other banking games that are popular in the casino, such as Baccarat, Blackjack at the professional level includes a single unchanging Dealer/Banker that must follow a particular dealing procedure that is taught to them during their training.
+Blackjack is a hugely popular banking card game that can be played in just about any casino on the planet.
+Like other banking games, such as Baccarat, it includes a single Dealer/Banker that must follow a particular dealing procedure.

-Blackjack, also known as the 21 Card Game, is one of the most popular games in the world.
-It is a favorite of both casinos and Players due to its relatively even odds and the quick nature of the game.
-Someone can sit at a Blackjack table and be putting up their first wager within three minutes even if a hand was ongoing as they sat down.
+The game is also known as 21 and is a favorite of both casinos and Players due to its relatively even odds and quick nature.
+Someone can sit at a Blackjack table and put up their first wager within a couple of minutes, even if a hand is already ongoing.

 How to Play Blackjack?

-Blackjack is played with the Standard Anglo-American 52-card deck, although depending on if you are playing at home, or at the casino, there may be more than just a single 52-card deck in a Blackjack deck.
+Blackjack is played with the Standard Anglo-American 52-card deck, although, depending on whether you are playing at home or at the casino, there may be more than just a single 52-card deck in a Blackjack deck.

 While the game can also be played at home.
 This guide will primarily be focused on providing step-by-step instructions for playing at the casino.